 Any of the above listed factors could have a material adverse effect on our business, financial condition, cash flows and results of operations.
 If new debt is added to our current debt levels, the related risks that we face could intensify.
 Additionally, availability of borrowings and letters of credit under our Credit Agreement is determined by establishment of a borrowing base, which is periodically redetermined in lender's sole discretion based on our lender's review of oil, NGLs and natural gas prices, our proved reserves and other criteria.
 Lower oil, NGLs and natural gas prices in the future would also adversely affect our cash flow and could result in reductions in our borrowing base and sources of alternate credit and affect our ability to satisfy the covenants and ratios required by the Credit Agreement and Indenture (as defined below).
 Lower oil, NGL and natural gas prices may also have ancillary impacts on us and certain subsidiaries.
-For example, W&T Offshore, Inc. pays certain expenses on behalf of the Aquasition Entities to operate at a loss after servicing their debt obligations under the Subsidiary Credit Agreement, and the Aquasition Entities have been unable to fully reimburse W&T Offshore, Inc. may not be able to fund expenses on behalf of the Aquasition Entities indefinitely.
+For example, W&T Offshore, Inc. pays certain expenses on behalf of the Aquasition Entities pursuant to a management services agreement, which expenses are repaid by the Aquasition Entities in the ordinary course from operating cash flows.
+Planned and unplanned facility downtime and lower gas prices in 2023 caused the Aquasition Entities to operate at a loss after servicing their debt obligations under the Subsidiary Credit Agreement, and the Aquasition Entities have been unable to fully reimburse W&T Offshore, Inc. for such expenses paid on their behalf.
+Because of restrictions in the Credit Agreement and in the 11.75% Notes, W&T Offshore, Inc. may not be able to fund expenses on behalf of the Aquasition Entities indefinitely.